 Brisbane Airport Australia is currently on the way to delivering the country’s best runway system with the $3.8 billion New Parallel Runway Project (NPR) for Brisbane Airport.
 While the airport has about 100 other projects in the works for the next 10 years, this NPR is considered the biggest aviation project in Australia.

 Building the NPR will involve utilising 360 hectares of marshland by pumping 11 million cubic metres of sand onto the site.
 Over time and with the help of 330,000 wick drains funnelling the water to the surface, the weight of the sand will create a solid base for construction on the runway.

 Brisbane Airport's new runway is currently under construction.

-The runway’s pavement will be 3.3km long, 60m wide and will have 12km of taxiways.
+The major project runway will be paved 3.3km long, 60m wide and will have 12km of taxiways.
 It will create 2700 construction jobs to complete by 2020.